How Do Pour-Over Wills Work?

 • Addresses the plan of action should the minor pass away.

-A trust fund for a minor can be set up to disperse the money in installments rather than having a flat payment.
+2. You can set up the trust fund to disperse the money in installments rather than having a flat payment.
 This can be done as a safeguard to make sure that all of the money isn’t spent right away and it may have tax benefits.

-You can restrict the trust funds to housing, educational, and medical costs.
-You can choose to include a secondary beneficiary; maybe a grandchild.
-You can choose to exclude a person’s access to the inheritance.
+3. You can also restrict the funds to housing, educational, and medical costs.
+You can choose to include a secondary beneficiary; maybe a grandchild, or to exclude a person’s access to the inheritance completely.

 As you can see, a Minor Trust offers tremendous flexibility and the structure will impact the lives of the people that you leave behind, and your legacy.

-The laws are complex.
-If you need help creating a Minor Trust or want to discuss your options, contact attorney Chuck Bendig for a consultation.
+If you need help creating a Minor Trust or want to discuss your options, contact Ohio attorney Chuck Bendig.

 How To Divide Possessions Among Heirs